arojasqx7/devops-cd-test-andreyrojas/recommendations.md

 ## Logging
 ### ELK stack
 To debug issues quickly in prod and any environment we can add logging system using ELK (Elastic search, Logstash and Kibana).
 We can deploy them in docker containers.

+## Security
+### Bastion / Jump Host
+I'd a Bastion host as an extra security layer to access our application instances.